 Who are the Ideal Candidates for Facelift Surgery?

 In order to achieve successful outcomes, it’s important that facelift candidates are in good overall health and have realistic expectations about results.
-Other factors that can affect patient suitability include:

-Patients with less distinct features and underlying bone structure may benefit from facial implants instead of, or in addition to, a facelift.
+- Well-defined bone structure: Patients with less distinct features and underlying bone structure may benefit from facial implants instead of, or in addition to, a facelift.

-Optimal outcomes are possible when facelift patients follow all post-procedure instructions and are prepared for the time it takes to realize the final results.
+- Commitment to recovery time and care instructions: Optimal outcomes are possible when facelift patients follow all post-procedure instructions and are prepared for the time it takes to realize the final results.

 About Your Facelift Procedure: